lzap/cborpc/README.md

 To implement a subprocess in any language, here is the contract:

-* The protocol is binary, make sure to read standard input and write to standard output accordingly.
+* The protocol is binary, do not read standard input and write to standard output in text mode.
-* Flush the write buffer after each response.
+* Flush the write buffer after each response otherwise the communication will get stuck.
 * Check the input for EOF and terminate the program when it's reached.
 * The standard error is being written into the client log, use it for logging.
 * Make sure to synchronize IO when doing concurrent handling (threads).
+* Writing single-thread services is a valid approach, make sure to scale out via multiple processes.

-For an example, open [internal/examples/python/server.py](internal/examples/python/server.py).
+For an example, open [internal/examples/python/server.py](internal/examples/go-calls-python/server.py).

+## Contributing

+This package is frozen and is not accepting new features, however, bug fixes or examples for other languages are welcome.

+## LICENSE

+MIT